yanivnizan/knowledge-base/src/documents/unity/profile/Profile_MainClasses.html.md

 );
 ```

+There is another function - `UploadImageWithConfirmation`.
+Works the same as `UploadImage` only here a confirmation
-`UploadImageWithConfirmation` is another kind of this function with confirmation dialog shown before performing the action.
+dialog will be shown before the operation is performed.

 **NOTE:** This confirmation dialog is not supported in FB.